 This is a fascinating ship, revolutionary for 1843 when it launched, with a screw propeller, an iron hull, and a huge engine that allowed it to travel much faster than previous commercial vessels.
 It enjoyed years of travel around the globe before being retired to the Falkland Islands in the early twentieth century.

 You start your visit inside an interactive museum that walks you backward through time telling the story of the SS Britain’s amazing return across the Atlantic to Bristol in the 1970s and sharing lots of information about how the ship works and who sailed on it through the years, including this chest of drawers where visitors get to match objects with the people who carried them on board.
+This chest of drawers was an excellent period piece and I even overheard other visitors say they fancied having antique furniture like it in their homes.
+Somewhere like antiquesworld.co.uk would be their best bet.

 Then it’s onto the ship itself.
 The the dry dock that’s been created below the surface of the water to protect the bottom of the boat in a dry and stable temperature is amazing.
 You can walk right up to the enormous propeller